 Are you interested in the permanent ED position?
 No. For reasons of both ethics and efficacy, I never apply for the permanent executive director position when I am in the interim role.
 This allows me to be completely impartial during your search, and to build trust with staff, board, partners, and the incoming ED.

-Shouldn’t we look for an interim ED who has experience with our cause?
+Should we look for an interim ED who has experience with our cause?
 Experience with your cause can be nice, but transition experience is by far the most important qualification in an interim ED.
 Your organization’s needs are slightly different during an executive transition, and therefore your interim ED will need a slightly different skill set than your permanent ED.
 Many boards and staff can actually benefit from working with an interim ED who focuses primarily on management and takes a collaborative approach to programming.
-In any case, I will always be up front about what skills I bring or don’t bring, and will refer you elsewhere if I feel that someone else could serve you better.

 Can you describe your process?
 I try to remove my own opinions and ego from the equation as much as possible, taking an open and curious approach to each new client.
 I focus on management and facilitation, maintaining or creating stable business practices on which an incoming ED can build and providing space for important conversations.
 I typically structure my engagements in four phases, which can flex or overlap depending on the situation: